rust-lang/reference/src/expressions/operator-expr.md

 > **Note**: This is different than other expressions in that the right operand is evaluated before the left one.

-Otherwise, this expression is syntactic sugar for calling the function of the overloading compound assigment trait of the operator (see the table earlier in this chapter).
+Otherwise, this expression is syntactic sugar for calling the function of the overloading compound assignment trait of the operator (see the table earlier in this chapter).
 A mutable borrow of the assigned operand is automatically taken.

 For example, the following expression statements in `example` are equivalent: